 Mia joined Chambers as a tenant in April 2025 following successful completion of her pupillage within Chambers.
 Mia enjoys a mixed practice and has been instructed as junior counsel in a large multi-handed kidnap and blackmail conspiracy, as well as acting as sole counsel on several serious offences including section 18 GBH, PWITS class A, drug importation, high-level domestic violence, robbery, and violent affrays.

 Prior to joining Chambers, Mia relocated to London from the North-East of England and worked at the Crown Prosecution Service as a paralegal.
-Mis was responsible for providing comprehensive support to solicitors and advocates, as well as providing hands on assistance to complainants and victims.
+Mia was responsible for providing comprehensive support to solicitors and advocates, as well as providing hands on assistance to complainants and victims.
 In this role, Mia gained comprehensive knowledge of CPS policy and an in-depth insight into the workings of the CPS.
 This unique experience provides Mia with a strategic edge in both prosecution and defence work.

-Mia has been described by those who instruct her as being ‘friendly and articulate’.
+Mia has been described by those who instruct her as being “friendly and articulate”.
 She is highly regarded by instructing solicitors as an “excellent” advocate, who has “great attention to detail and is an expert in case law”.
 Mia provides “clear, concise and well-reasoned advice to even the most difficult defendants and in turn achieves positive outcomes for them”.
 Following “very positive feedback” from clients, Mia receives private instructions and requests for representation.
 Mia is regularly recognised for being approachable and providing reassurance to those that she represents.
 She is a highly attentive barrister and is dedicated to securing the best possible outcomes for her clients.

 UPCOMING CASES